Viennese wine can be enjoyed in wine taverns and in the city center.

 More than 210 discounts and free travel with the Vienna Card

-    Route 2 goes from Strebersdorf to the famous Heurige location

-    Stammersdorf.
-The landscape is not the only impressive feature of this

-    ten-kilometer-long trail.
-Numerous Heurige along the way offer a

-    pleasant respite from the walk along with delicious culinary treats.
-The

-    Weingut Wieninger is particularly popular and well-known.
+Route 2 goes from Strebersdorf to the famous Heurige location Stammersdorf.
+The landscape is not the only impressive feature of this trail, which is about 11.7 kilometer long.
+Numerous Heurige along the way offer a pleasant respite from the walk along with delicious culinary treats.
+The Weingut Wieninger is particularly popular and well-known.

 27. and 28.9.2014

 19th and 21st district, 10 a.m.-6 p.m.